Aria-Altria/Codex-banked-resets-check/README.md

 # Codex-Banked-Resets-Check
 A simple skill for checking status of your banked resets.
-Unzip it int ~/.codex/skils
+Unzip it into ~/.codex/skils